The film rights have been sold to Scott Free, the London office of Ridley Scott.

 During the years 1858-1947 India was ruled by Greet Britain, a period known as the Raj.
 During this time, many young women set out for India where, if all went according to plan, they married.
 They were known as the Fishing Fleet.
 This book was published on 12 July 2012 and jumped straight to no 1 in Amazon’s Mover and Shakers, to no 4 in the (non-fiction) best-sellers list, no 2 in the Telegraph Books list and no 1 in the Evening Standard best-sellers list, no 1 in the Evening Standard best-sellers list, the DD ‘and was seven weeks on the Sunday Times best-sellers list’.
+The paperback, which came out in October 2013, went immediately into The Sunday Times and Daily Telegraph best-seller lists.
 It has never been told before; and I am fortunate enough to have been allowed to use almost thirty hitherto unseen collections of letters, diaries, journals and memoirs, lent to me by the children or descendants of these girls.

 In Victorian times, the plight of the gently-born spinster – say, the sixth daughter of a poor vicar – was wretched, with no money of her own, no independence and no means of earning a living except as a governess.
 Small wonder that with the opening of the Suez Canal in 1868, women flooded through, heading for a country where men outnumbered women by roughly four to one.
 These girls, who travelled in the autumn to catch the cold weather, were known as the Fishing Fleet.